Chi-Iroh/PGN-Compressor/README.md

 - `\111\0\1\1` : starting sequence to introduce alternative moves
 - `\0010` : 2 en passant
 - `\10` : the first one uses e.p. notation, the second doesn't
-- `\101\011\101` : a white pawn moves to d6 (reminder, capture (then en passant) is deduced from the decompresser replaying the game while parsing the file)
+- `\101\011\101` : a white pawn moves to d6 (reminder, capture (then en passant) is deduced from the decompressor replaying the game while parsing the file)
 - `\101\001\011` : a black pawn moves to b3 (same as above, it's up to the decompressor to determine if there's a capture
 - `111\0\1\0` : end of alternative moves